gpdowney/lightweightLSAT/docs/reason/job.md

 Many questions can be answered by knowing the question's family and style.

-There 9 special Reasoning question *types* that are worth memorizing:
+There are 9 special Reasoning question *types* that are worth memorizing:

 Type | Example | Family | Style
 -- | -- | -- | --